gabolsgabs/DALI/README.md

                      'freq': [466.1637615180899, 466.1637615180899], # The range of frequency the text information is covering.
 At the lowest level, syllables, it corresponds to the vocal note.
                      'index': 0} # link with the upper level.
 For example, index 0 at the 'words' level means that that particular word below to first line ([0]).
 The paragraphs level has no index key.

+### 3.1.1- Vizualizing the annotations.

+You can export the annotations of each individual level to a xml or text file to vizualize them with Audacity or AudioSculpt.
+The pitch information is only presented in the xml files for AudioSculpt.

+        my_annot = entry.annotations['annot']['notes']
+        path_save = 'my_save_path'
+        dali_code.write_annot_txt(my_annot, 'my_annot', path_save)
+        # import the txt file in your Audacity
+        dali_code.write_annot_xml(my_annot, 'my_annot', path_save)
+        # import Rythm XML file in AudioSculpt

+### 3.1.2- Examples.
-This format is ment to be use for working with each level indivually.
+This format is ment to be use for working with each level individually.
 > Example 1: recovering the main vocal melody.

 Let's used the extra function dali_code.annot2vector() that transforms the annotations into a vector.
 There are two types of vector: